 Meet The Team

-I am a 4th year Medical Student at Nottingham.
+I am a final year Medical Student at Nottingham.
 Having been involved in INSPIRE for a couple of years, I’ve been deeply intrigued by the world of Academic medicine.
 Academia drives medical evolution through research and provides an innovative window for the future of medical advancements.
 Hence, I look forward to working together with this dedicated committee towards keeping university students on their toes on modern medical practices.
 In my leisure time, you’ll most likely find me either in the badminton or tennis court, singing or just spending time in the city centre eating out with friends.